Skip to content ↓

 Head of Art: Amanda Green

 Passionate about her subject, Amanda believes that Art is for everyone.
-She is on an important mission to build confidence in all students that she works with.
-Her enthusiasm for Art continues outside of the classroom whether it’s sketching, painting, gardening, having woodland adventures or visiting galleries with her family.
+She is on an important mission to build confidence in all the students that she works with.
+Her enthusiasm for art continues outside the classroom, whether it’s sketching, painting, gardening, having woodland adventures or visiting galleries with her family.

 Teacher of Design and Technology: Seetal Arrowsmith